Last updated October 2018

 3007 Tilden Street NW, Suite 5L, Washington, D.C.
 20008-3009

 Institute for Advanced Study School of Social Science, Visiting Member Awards

 The School of Social Science each year invites up to twenty scholars as Members for the full academic term.
 Visiting Members are expected to pursue their own research, in addition to participating in a School seminar and weekly lunch.
 The program welcomes applications in economics, political science, law, psychology, sociology, anthropology, history, philosophy, literary criticism, literature and linguists, and encourages social scientific work with a historical and humanistic bent.
 The group is interdisciplinary and international, with memberships awarded at junior and senior levels.
 All applicants must possess a PhD or equivalent prior to applying.
-The theme for 2014-2015 is TBA, but all applicants will be considered.
-Stipend support varies each year, but will not exceed $65,000, and applicants are encouraged to seek additional support from outside agencies.
+The theme for 2019-2020 is "Economy and Society", but all applicants will be considered.
+Stipend support varies each year, but will not exceed $75,000, and applicants are encouraged to seek additional support from outside agencies.
 Applications are available on the website.

 School of Social Science, Institute for Advanced Study

 Deadline: 1 November 2018